 In order to add specific text color, font weight, and size codes that you CAN edit at any point and make modifications to, you should use the HTML box which is what is used to produce this Payment Terms section shown here.

 First we drag the HTML box onto the page section and place it where we want the text to show up.

 In order to get the hyperlinks you have to attached some special code that I referred to earlier.
-This code can be obtained by simply googling HTML hyperlink code, OR you can just check the link in the description to get the exact code that I am using here and use it on your page.
+This code can be obtained by simply googling HTML hyperlink code, OR you can just scroll down to the bottom of this post to get the exact code that I am using here and use it on your page.